TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Source/docs/README.md

 ```

 > [!NOTE]
-> The following SQL queries are provided as an example only, students are encouraged to design their own table and content, ideas include:
+> The following SQL queries are provided as an example only, students are encouraged to select their own content and design a database schema for it, ideas include:
+>
 > - Favourate bands
 > - Favourate movies
 > - Favourate games